Mark-Shun/Alisa-bot/README.md

 - Can connect to Discord's developer bot service
 - Appointing/removing roles through commands
 - Alisa responses in chat
-- Spam check and deletion
+- Spam messages check and deletion
 - Directed welcome message when new member joins the server
 - Error handling
 - ~~Interface with chatGPT API for chatting~~ (Ran out of tokens :) )